Lives Outgrown

-Lives Outgrown is the debut solo studio album by the English singer Beth Gibbons, released on 17 May 2024 through Domino Recording Company.
+Lives Outgrown is the second solo studio album by the English singer Beth Gibbons, released on 17 May 2024 through Domino Recording Company.
 It was produced by Gibbons, James Ford and Lee Harris.
 It was preceded by the singles "Floating on a Moment", "Reaching Out", and "Lost Changes".
-Lives Outgrown received positive reviews from critics, and was nominated for the 2024 Mercury Prize.
+Lives Outgrown received critical acclaim, and was nominated for the 2024 Mercury Prize.

 Writing

 Gibbons wrote Lives Outgrown over a decade, with topics specific to her walk of life nearing age 60, including "motherhood, anxiety, menopause, and mortality".
 Gibbons said it was influenced by the deaths of family and friends over the preceding several years and she "realised what life was like with no hope".

 Release

 On 7 February 2024, Gibbons announced Lives Outgrown alongside its lead single, "Floating on a Moment".
 She released the second single, "Reaching Out", on 10 April.
 The third single, "Lost Changes", was released on 15 May.